communityds/deputy-api-wrapper/docs/query.md

 # Querying resources

-The wrapper allows lists of resources to be filtered using a query object which is a wrapper of the `resource/:Name/QUERY` endpoint.
+The wrapper allows lists of resources to be filtered using a query object that abstracts the `resource/:Name/QUERY` endpoint.
-To create a query use the `find<Name>` helper function on the wrapper object.
+To create a query use the `find<Name>` helper function on the wrapper instance.

 ## Retrieving results